“We believe in our capacity as women to beautify the world. It comes naturally to us. We are givers and caretakers of life.”

 River of Life is a project, by women for women, around the world, to express their solidarity with each other.

 You will experience the deep joy and satisfaction that it brings to support a woman who is doing holistic community work and watching her grow with the help of your contribution.
-With your monthly support, you will support one woman to do what she loves to do, for the healing of women and communities in her country.

 Some of the women currently supported:

 Visolela Namises from Namibia has been able to establish a community farm through the River of Life funds in recent years, which now serves 26 households, over 30 large families and some elderly people from the neighborhood.
 In addition, the farmers in the community were able to increase their income from the sale of crops to the local market and to a nearby ecotourism center.
 Furthermore, a pond was created to store 120.00 m3 of rainwater that is used during the dry season.
 Visolela is also currently working with women who manufacture handicrafts and traditional perfume.
 Read more learn more about Visolela’s work here.

 Here is a link to a short video about Visolela – https://www.youtube.com/watch?v=yvBu5tVrHZU

 Linda Kabaira from Zimbabwe is a dedicated social worker who focuses on the creation of allotments as a tool for ecological regeneration.
 Working through SCOPE Zimbabwe (Schools and Colleges Permaculture Network), it promotes practices that promote sustainable food systems to help mitigate and adapt to climate change.
 Read more learn more about Linda’s work here